 You should rely only on the information contained in or incorporated by reference into this prospectus supplement and the accompanying prospectus.
-We have not, and Cantor Fitzgerald & Co. has not, authorized any other person to provide you with different information.
+We have not, and the underwriters have not, authorized any other person to provide you with different information.
 If anyone provides you with different or inconsistent information, you should not rely on it.
-We are not, and Cantor Fitzgerald & Co. is not, making an offer to sell these securities in any jurisdiction where the offer or sale thereof is not permitted.
+We are not, and the underwriters are not, making an offer to sell these securities in any jurisdiction where the offer or sale thereof is not permitted.
 You should assume that the information appearing in this prospectus supplement, the accompanying prospectus and the documents incorporated into each by reference is accurate only as of their respective dates.
 Our business, financial condition, results of operations and prospects may have changed since those dates.